15 Things Your Health Insurance Company Doesn’t Want You to Know

 Price Shopping Procedures

-Making sure that you stay in network is of top priority for health insurance providers.
+Making sure that you stay in the network is of top priority for health insurance providers.
 It’s a whole lot cheaper for them and as such, they’ll do anything that they can to ensure that you stay within your community.

-For example, try asking your insurance company for an out of network procedure quote.
+For example, try asking your insurance company for an out-of-network procedure quote.
 You’ll get one, but not before you’ve spent a long, long time listening to on-hold jazz music.